amizory/git-cheat-sheet/README.md

 ## Git push
 ```
-#Вon't use a forced push, it throws out a conflicting commit (previous one)
+#Don't use a forced push, it throws out a conflicting commit (previous one)
 git push (--force)
 ```